osrmt/osrmt/README.md

 # Open Source Requirements Management Tool
 Requirements management tool designed to achieve full SDLC traceability for features, requirements, design, implementation and testing.
 UI for requirements derivation, version control, attributes etc.
-Designed to be a continuation for OSRMT v1.5 (https://sourceforge.net/projects/osrmt/).
+Designed to be a continuation for [OSRMT v1.5](https://sourceforge.net/projects/osrmt/).

 ## Goals (Why is this project useful?)
+- user can "load and go" with a simple installation and one or more users can read/write each project locally or over their network;
 - application can be be used as single user desktop app or multiuser web application with centralized server and desktop or web client.
-- user can "load and go" with a simple installation and one or more users can read/write each project locally or over their network.

 ## Supported OS
 OSRMT is crossplatform application, it was tested on the following OS: Windows, Linux (Centos distribution) and MacOS.